Monday, July 13, 2015

 The flying qualities were good, including the dives, so it was decided to begin dive bombing.

-The dive brakes consisted in 2 mobile fairings rotating from 90° around the struts linking the highest part of the fuselage to the wings.
 When the pilot was facing the target at the good altitude, flying at rather low speed (150 kph), he had trigger the rotation of these dive brakes to reduce the diving speed.

 The first diving trial being successful, a new step was open at July 8th, 1935: The launch of a bomb during the dive.

-After diving vertically from 5 000 m to 1 000 m in 26 seconds – this giving an average speed of 154 m/s (554 kph), suggesting a very faster terminal speed, just before the pull-out – René Paulhan, the well known pilot, released normally the bomb and pull up the stick at full throttle.
+After diving vertically from 5 000 m to 1 000 m in 26 seconds – this giving an average speed of 154 m/s (554 kph), suggesting a very faster terminal speed, just before the pull-out – René Paulhan, a then well known pilot, released normally the bomb and pull up the stick at full throttle.

 Unexpectedly, the engine stay silent and the trajectory remaining horizontal.
 After several unsuccessful attempt to make the engine running, at this very moment, the pilot became aware the cockpit canopy exit was too small to allow him to bail out!